 Why we exist

 Private renting in the UK is broken.
 More people than ever have to rent their home from a private landlord, but the renting system is failing to meet their needs.
 Since 1989, when rent controls and security of tenure were abolished, rents have rocketed and conditions have plummeted.
 The two ‘escape routes’ from private renting – buying a home or renting one from a council or housing association – are no longer available to most people.
-The dysfunctional renting system causes homelessness, debt, poor health, poverty and insecurity – and private landlords profit from it while bullying their tenants.
+The dysfunctional renting system causes homelessness, debt, poor health, poverty and insecurity but private landlords profit from it.

 What we want